-- RSV is a common virus that causes cold-like symptoms in children and adults.
+- RSV is a common respiratory virus that causes cold-like symptoms in children and adults.

-- The elderly and adults with chronic conditions or weakened immune systems are at high risk for developing severe RSV.
+- Adults 65 and over and adults with chronic conditions or weakened immune systems are at high risk for developing severe RSV.

 - People do not form long-lasting immunity to RSV and can become infected repeatedly over their lifetime.